dgomezde83/easy-xVerifySC/README.md

 5. **"Wallet File Name (PEM or JSON)":**   Enter the name of the wallet file with which you are going to deploy and verify your contract.

 A prompt will ask you to deploy the newly created wasm file to the chosen network.
 The script will suggest an mxpy command to deploy a payable, non-upgradable, readable contract.
-You are free to copy and paste the suggested command template into another terminal to deploy the contract as you like.
+You are free to copy/paste and modify the suggested command template into another terminal to deploy the contract as you like.

 One more piece of information will be requested to verify the contract: